beipeng/beipeng.github.io/_pages/about.md

 # Recent News

+* MAY 2022: I gave an invited talk on Cooperative Multi-Agent Reinforcement Learning at the [Adaptive and Learning Agents (ALA) Workshop](https://ala2022.github.io/) at AAMAS 2022.

 * SEP 2021: Two of our papers [FACMAC: Factored Multi-Agent Centralised Policy Gradients](https://arxiv.org/abs/2003.06709) and [Regularized Softmax Deep Multi-Agent Q-Learning](https://arxiv.org/abs/2103.11883) got accepted at [NeurIPS 2021](https://nips.cc/Conferences/2021/CallForPapers).

 * SEP 2021: I gave an invited talk at the Transparent Agency and Learning, a CINEMENTAS workshop.